SophiaLi06/personal_site/README.md

 ## Projects
 + DAPter
+    + A user-side DLIS(deep learning inference service)-input converter.
+DAPter removes unnecessary information with respect to the targeted DLIS.
+The converted input data by DAPter retains good inference accuracy and is difficult to label manually or automatically for new model training.
+    + DAPter’s conversion is empowered by a lightweight generative model trained with a novel loss function to minimize abusable information in the input data.
+    + DAPter requires no change in the existing DLIS backend and models.

 + PECAM
-    + A mobile privacy-enhanced VSA (Video Streaming & Analytics) system that runs on the frontend of a VSA system and performs the reversible privacy-enhanced whole-frame transformation over realtime streaming.
+    + A mobile privacy-enhanced VSA (Video Streaming & Analytics) system that runs on the front end of a VSA system and performs the reversible privacy-enhanced whole-frame transformation over real-time streaming.

 + DAPPSCOPE
     + Automatically discovers the discrepancy between a DApp's UI and its contract code.